vuetifyjs/vuetify/packages/docs/src/pages/en/introduction/roadmap.md

 ## Long-term support (LTS)

-The following versions have continued maintainance for backwards compatible fixes, major bugs, and security vulnerabilities.
-More information is located on the [Long-term support](/introduciton/long-term-support/) page.
+The following versions have continued maintenance for backwards compatible fixes, major bugs, and security vulnerabilities.
+More information is located on the [Long-term support](/introduction/long-term-support/) page.

 ### v1.5